Chart Color Schemes

 Health performance in Cowra Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Cowra Surrounds faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 47% (around 2,763 people), compared to the national average of 55.3%.
+Only approximately 47% of its total population (~2,763 people) have private health cover, lower than the national average of 55.3%.

-The most common conditions are arthritis (13.0%) and mental health issues (8.8%).
-About 60.5% of residents report no medical ailments, slightly lower than the Rest of NSW's 62.4%.
-The area has a higher proportion of seniors aged 65 and over at 28.0% (1,647 people), compared to Rest of NSW's 23.8%.
-Health outcomes among seniors show some challenges but perform better than the general population in health metrics.
+The most frequent medical conditions are arthritis (13.0%) and mental health issues (8.8%).
+Conversely, 60.5% report no medical ailments, compared to 62.4% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 28.0% (1,647 people), versus 23.8% in Rest of NSW.
+Despite this, health outcomes among seniors show some improvements compared to the general population.

 Frequently Asked Questions - Health